nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Current Implementation

-The review mechanism is implemented mainly via `MainWindow`.
-The review feature is a UI feature so `MainWindow` maintains the necessary UI state and keeps track of whether the application is in review mode.
-Review mode is facilitated by `ReviewManager` which keeps track of the review state.
+The review feature is one of the two abstract study features.
+The review feature is facilitated by `StudyManager` which keeps track of the review state.
 It maintains the list of `Flashcard` and the `currentIndex` at which the user is at.
+The review feature also involves the UI via `ReviewPanel` which will handle user input and displaying of the flashcards.

-It implements the following operations:
+`StudyManager` implements the following operations:
-* `ReviewManager#hasNextFlashcard` - determines if there are any more flashcards in the flashcard list after the flashcard specified by the `currentIndex`
+* `StudyManager#hasNextFlashcard` - determines if there are any more flashcards in the flashcard list after the flashcard specified by the `currentIndex`
-* `ReviewManager#hasPreviousFlashcard` - determines if there are any previous flashcards in the flashcard list before the flashcard specified by the `currentIndex`
+* `StudyManager#hasPreviousFlashcard` - determines if there are any previous flashcards in the flashcard list before the flashcard specified by the `currentIndex`
-* `ReviewManager#getCurrentFlashcard` - returns flashcard at `currentIndex` in the flashcard list
+* `StudyManager#getCurrentFlashcard` - returns flashcard at `currentIndex` in the flashcard list
-* `ReviewManager#getPreviousFlashcard` - decrements `currentIndex` by 1 and returns the associated flashcard
+* `StudyManager#getPreviousFlashcard` - decrements `currentIndex` by 1 and returns the associated flashcard
-* `ReviewManager#getNextFlashcard` - increments `currentIndex` by 1 and returns the associated flashcard
+* `StudyManager#getNextFlashcard` - increments `currentIndex` by 1 and returns the associated flashcard

+The following class diagrams show how the relationship between the different UI components involved in review, and `StudyManager`.

-Given below is an example of how the undo/redo mechanism behaves at each step:
+Given below is an example of how the review mechanism behaves at each step:

 Step 1.
 The user launches the application.

 Step 2.
-The user executes `review` command. `MainWindow` will receive a `CommandResult` and calls `CommandResult#isReviewMode` which returns true. `MainWindow#handleReview` is then called to enter review mode.
+The user executes `review` command. `MainWindow` will receive a `CommandResult` and calls `CommandResult#isReviewMode` which returns true.
+A new `ReviewPanel` is created and `MainWindow#enterStudyMode` is then called with this `ReviewPanel` to enter review mode.

 Step 3.
-In `MainWindow#handleReview`, the UI elements are altered, a listener is set up to listen for arrow key presses and a new `ReviewManager` is created to keep track of state.
+In `MainWindow#enterStudyMode`, the UI elements are altered to show the review user interface.
+In `ReviewPanel` a listener is set up to listen for arrow key presses, and a new `StudyManager` is created to keep track of state.

 Step 4.
-Depending on the key presses, different operations of `ReviewManager` are called.
-The flashcard to render in the UI is determined by the various `ReviewManager` operations and the state as mentioned above.
+Depending on the key presses, different operations of `StudyManager` are called.
+The flashcard to render in the UI is determined by the various `StudyManager` operations and the state as mentioned above.

 Step 5.
-If user presses `q` or runs out of flashcards to review, `MainWindow#exitReviewMode` is called which places the application back in normal command mode.
+If user presses `q`, `StudyPanel#exitStudyMode` is called which in turn calls `MainWindow#exitReviewMode`, which places the application back in normal command mode.

 The following sequence diagram gives an overview of how the application enters review mode:

 ![ReviewSequenceDiagram](images/ReviewSequenceDiagram.png)

-The following activity diagram summarises the control path in review mode set up by `ReviewManager#handleReview`:
+The following activity diagram summarises the control path in review mode set up by `ReviewPanel` and `StudyManager`:

 ![ReviewActivityDiagram](images/ReviewActivityDiagram.png)